ironsource-mobile/designate/README.md

 ### Spinnaker webhook

-Designate triggers Spinnaker pipeline via a webhook, and passes rendered values as well as deployment parameters to Spinnaker as its payload:
+Designate triggers Spinnaker pipeline, and passes rendered values as well as deployment parameters to Spinnaker as its payload:

 ```json
 {